edgeimpulse/example-standalone-inferencing-linux/README.md

 **AARCH64 Linux targets**

-> e.g. NVIDIA Jetson Nano
+> e.g. NVIDIA Jetson Nano, Renesas RZ/V2L

 > See the [AARCH64 with AI Acceleration](#aarch64-with-ai-acceleration) section below for information on enabling hardware (AI) acceleration for your AARCH64 Linux target.